 Victoria Y. Bird, MD

-Dr. Bird works with the University of Florida’s Equal Access Clinic Network (EACN) in Gainesville, Florida.
+Dr. Bird's grant supported her work with the University of Florida’s Equal Access Clinic Network (EACN) in Gainesville, Florida.
 EACN originated as a once-weekly free clinic run by a handful of medical students and a physician out of Gainesville's Salvation Army.
 Now, EACN is one of the most robust student-run free clinics in the nation.
-As a Spanish-speaking urologist, Dr. Bird has formed a niche within EACN, seeing patients with urologic concerns (kidney stones, kidney/bladder tumors, acute renal failure 2/2 obstructive BPH, UTIs, prostatitis, orchitis and hydroceles).
+As a Spanish-speaking urologist, Dr. Bird formed a niche within EACN, seeing patients with urologic concerns (kidney stones, kidney/bladder tumors, acute renal failure 2/2 obstructive BPH, UTIs, prostatitis, orchitis and hydroceles).
 EACN utilizes its referral options for patients who need specialized urologic procedures and/or cancer treatments, regularly enrolling them in Alachua County's WeCare program or UF Health's Fee Assistance Program, both of which can get patients in the door to a urologist at UF Health at reduced or eliminated cost.
 On other occasions, patients are referred to private practices in the area that can offer charity care or assist with insurance options.

 Stephanie J. Kielb, MD